 Offset site owners seek our services because we have the industry and government agency links to bring their offsets, successfully, to market.

-Our accredited assessors have advised clients on the retirement of more than $50 million dollars in offsets and we are currently supporting clients to secure offsets for projects that will exceed several hundred million dollars in offset credit acquisition.
+Our accredited biodiversity offsetting assessors have advised clients on the retirement of more than $50 million dollars in biodiversity offsets and we are currently supporting clients to secure biodiversity offsets for projects that will exceed several hundred million dollars in offset credit acquisition.

-These numbers are significant and Niche is a market leader in this field.
+These numbers are significant and Niche is a market leader in the field of biodiversity offsetting in New South Wales.

 We are here to help!